redis/redis-doc/commands/zrangebylex.md

 If the elements in the sorted set have different scores, the returned elements are unspecified.

+As per Redis 6.2.0, ZRANGEBYLEX is considered deprecated.
+Please prefer `ZRANGE` with `BYLEX` argument in new code.

 The elements are considered to be ordered from lower to higher strings as compared byte-by-byte using the `memcmp()` C function.
 Longer strings are considered greater than shorter strings if the common part is identical.

 The optional `LIMIT` argument can be used to only get a range of the matching